 Underground Power in Mosman Park

-• Western Power has given the Town an option to bring U/P forward (before 2032) through their Retrospective Undergrounding Project (RUP).
+• Western Power has given the Town an option to bring U/P forward (before 2032) through their Retrospective Undergrounding Power (RUP) Project.

 • To bring the project forward, the Town would need to pass on significantly more costs to Mosman Park property owners.

-• U/P is a complex and expensive project – it is still early days and there is a high degree of uncertainty around costs.
+• U/P is a complex and expensive project – it is still early days and there are a lot of uncertainties.

 • Community consultation will take place during 2024-25 to determine the level of support to bring U/P forward in Mosman Park.